ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

 be national.
 All other GBD data will be at the subnational level.

 Artifacts will be made for all subnational geographies.
-We will also regenerate data for all custom made datasets, such as wasting transitions, PAFs, and CGF correlation, at the subnational level.
+We will also regenerate most data for custom made datasets, such as wasting transitions and PAFs.

+CGF correlation data will continue to be at the national level.
+This is following a subnational analysis which showed little subnational variation and small sample sizes for many locations.
+Correlation coefficients generally only varied by a maximum of 0.1 points (for exmaple, between 0.6 and 0.7).
+Furthermore, no geographic patterns such as north/south or urban/rural were noted in the location data.
+Lastly, many location/age/sex groups had fewer than 50 children, leading to lack of confidence in results.
+The analysis of this was in `this PR <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/pull/134>`_.

 SAM and MAM treatmet coverage and efficacy data will continue to be national only.
 Also, for all scenarios other than targeted SQ-LNS, roll out of interventions will